Funeral Food: What To Serve At A Funeral Reception

 funeral committee

-Tips For A Successful Funeral Repast
+Tips For A Successful Funeral Reception

 Be sure to think about who your guests will be.
 If you have families coming, check to see that you have kid-friendly food on hand.